Dementia is a cruel disease.

 Firstly, what is dementia?

-There’s a great short video on this website that shows you exactly what happens in the brain.
+Here’s a great short video that shows you exactly what happens in the brain.

 Dementia or Alzheimer’s?